 We are considering installation of a BBQ pit at Clickspring as yet another lone star joins the team.
 Christopher Ferguson, a “native Texan with a passion for burgers and bad jokes,” also has a taste for international design inspiration.
-He received a Bachelor of Architecture from UT Austin in 2013, which included a 2011 semester in Paris with David Elalouf at the École Nationale Supérieure d’Architecture de Paris-Belleville.
-Two additional traveling studios took Christopher to Belo Horizonte, Brazil in 2012 and Talca, Chile in 2013.
-(And he was recently awarded the prestigious Jet Blue Frequent Traveler Card!)
+He received a Bachelor of Architecture from UT Austin in 2013, which included a term in Paris with David Elalouf at the École Nationale Supérieure d’Architecture de Paris-Belleville.
+Two additional traveling studios took Christopher to much of South America.

-Christopher enjoys writing and photography, publishing architectural criticism and imagery online and in print.
-Credits include Texas Architect, a bi-monthly magazine published by the Texas Society of Architects.
-He is currently serving on the Executive Board of the Austin chapter of the American Institute of Architects as a liaison to the University of Texas at Austin and actively pursuing architectural licensure in the State of Texas.
+Christopher enjoys freelance writing and photography, publishing architectural criticism and imagery online and in print.
+Credits include The Architect’s Newspaper, Work Design Magazine, and Texas Architect, where he is a regular contributor and has served as a member of the editorial board since 2018.
+He has served on on the Executive Board of the Austin chapter of the American Institute of Architects as a liaison to the University of Texas at Austin and is a licensed architect in the State of Texas.
 When he’s not busy, he enjoys feeding his seven-year-old Cornish Rex, Little Bit.
 (Don’t worry about the BBQ thing — a Cornish Rex is a cat, not a chicken.)

 Design Inspiration: John Pawson, Smiljan Radic, Peter Zumthor, Marcel Breuer